Information Representation Fairness in Long-Document Embeddings: The Peculiar Interaction of Positional and Language Bias: Inference-Time Attention Calibration

 \subsection{Approach}

 Inspired by attention calibration for question answering in decoder models \citep{hsieh_found_2024}, we propose a different calibration technique for embedding models: inference-time attention mass equalization across positional baskets.
+Unlike \citet{hsieh_found_2024}, who require one inference per position, our method requires only two forward passes to obtain a calibrated embedding.
 We partition key positions into fixed-size, contiguous baskets and enforce a uniform attention mass for each basket, while preserving the relative distribution within each basket.
 This spreads the global attention budget of the $\poolingToken$-token over the full key sequence—later baskets receive as much total attention as earlier ones—while keeping fine-grained, within-basket patterns unchanged. \Cref{fig:concept_attn_clb} shows our approach on a conceptual level.

 Our approach calibrates the $\poolingToken$-query row and takes two hyperparameters: (i) \textbf{basket size} ($\basketSize$): partitions the key sequence into $\basketSize$-sized baskets\footnote{We put the $\poolingToken$-pooling token in its own basket, yielding a total of $\lceil \frac{\numValidTokens-1}{\basketSize} \rceil+1$ baskets for an $\numValidTokens$-sized sequence.}; (ii) \textbf{calibrated layer set} ($\layersCal$): subset of transformer layers $\layersCal\subseteq\{1,\ldots,\numLayers\}$ where calibration is applied independently for each head.